Jennifer Baird, studied DPLP 2016-17

 You will be required to supply the following documentation with your application as proof you meet the entry requirements of this degree programme.
 If you have not yet completed your current programme of study, then you can still apply and you can provide your Degree Certificate at a later date.

-Aberdeen Graduates are highly sought after, throughout the year we welcome speakers from a range of law firms who want to meet and engage with students seeking traineeships.
+University of Aberdeen Graduates are highly sought after.
+Throughout the year we welcome speakers from a range of law firms who want to meet and engage with students seeking traineeships.
 The Careers and Employability Service holds an annual law fair, where law firms and employers provide information about their traineeships and employment opportunities.

-The University Careers and Employability Service has two dedicated Law Careers advisers and is happy to help you make career plans and decisions and find traineeships and placements including providing feedback about your applications and CVs.
-The advisers will also help with preparing and practising for interviews, psychometric tests and assessment centres.
+The University Careers and Employability Service has a dedicated Law Careers Advisers who is happy to help you make career plans and decisions, find traineeships and placements and provide feedback on applications and CVs.
+The Advisers can also assist with preparing and practising for interviews, psychometric tests and assessment centres.

-We also run a very successful Career Mentoring programme which selectively pairs student applicants with a suitable mentor who will meet informally with them throughout the year and offer guidance and advice.
-This programme supports several informal evening receptions hosted by firms which provide a valuable opportunity for students to mix informally with members of the profession.
+We also run a very successful Career Mentoring programme which selectively pairs student applicants with a suitable mentor who will meet informally with them throughout the year, to offer guidance and advice.
+This programme supports several evening receptions hosted by firms which provide a valuable opportunity for students to mix informally with members of the profession.

 We have strong links with the legal profession within Aberdeen and more widely.
 Many of our additional learning activities are taught by practising lawyers, enabling you to learn first hand about the realities of legal practice.